 - Engages in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.
-(See glossary.) - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - o Engages in conduct punishable as a felony. - o Commits an assault (see glossary) under Penal Code 22.01(a)(1). - Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
-A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
-(School-related felony drug offenses are addressed in the Expulsion section.)
-(See glossary for "under the influence.") - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense.
-(Schoolrelated felony alcohol offenses are addressed in the Expulsion section.) - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure.
-(See glossary.) - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07(a)(1), (2), (3), or (7). - Engages in expellable conduct and is between six and nine years of age. - Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
+(See glossary.) - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - o Engages in conduct punishable as a felony. - o Commits an assault (see glossary) under Penal Code 22.01(a)(1). - o Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of a controlled substance or a dangerous drug in an amount not constituting a felony offense.
+(School-related felony drug offenses are listed in Expulsion.)
+(See glossary for "under the influence", "controlled substance", and "dangerous drug".) - o Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana or THC.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision. - o Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol. - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Sells, gives, or delivers to another person or possesses or uses an e-cigarette. - o Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure.
+(See glossary.) - o Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07(a)(1), (2), (3), or (7). - Engages in expellable conduct and is six to nine years of age. - Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
 (Committing retaliation in combination with another expellable offense is addressed in the Expulsion section of this Code.) - Engages in conduct punishable as aggravated robbery or a felony listed under Title 5 (see glossary) of the Penal Code when the conduct occurs off school property and not at a school-sponsored or school-related event and: - 1.
-The student receives deferred prosecution (see glossary); - A court or jury finds that the student has engaged in delinquent conduct (see glossary); or - 3.
-The superintendent or designee has a reasonable belief (see glossary) that the student engaged in the conduct.
+The student receives deferred prosecution (see glossary); - 2.
+A court or jury finds that the student has engaged in delinquent conduct (see glossary); or

+3. The superintendent or designee has a reasonable belief (see glossary) that the student engaged in the conduct.